antonmry/dotfiles/private_Documents/shortcuts.md

 [range]! cowsay        : command to send the range and update the buffer !{motion}              : the same but in normal mode
 %! sort -n | column -t : command to send all, sort it and tab it
+%sort                  : command to sort (ideal for TODO)

 ## Copy and paste